6 Best Substitutes for Fish Stock

 You are preparing a dish that needs fish stock, but you have none, what do you do?
 What are suitable substitutes for fish stock?
 Don’t panic we can give you some advice on the best substitutes for fish stock.

-What is fish stock?
+What is Fish Stock?

 Fish stock is a flavorful liquid made by simmering fish bones, heads, and other scraps with water and aromatics like onions, carrots, celery, and herbs.
 The resulting liquid is strained to remove the solids.
 This leaves behind a clear and flavorful broth that can be used as a base for soups, sauces, and other dishes.